adnanzameer/optimizely-advancedtaskmanager/README.md

  ![Expiration date setting change](assets/docsimages/expire-change-approval.png)

 # Sandbox App
-Sandbox application is testing poligon for pacakge new features and bug fixes.
+The sandbox application serves as a testing polygon for evaluating new features and addressing bug fixes in the package.

 **ADMIN**